Skip to navigation Skip to content

 • their payment will cease either on departure or during their absence.
 For example, they are a former resident or a refugee departing Australia to live overseas

-If they will definitely return to Australia within their available portability period (usually 4 weeks in a rolling 12 month period) and DSP will be payable for the whole absence, see Step 3 in Table 4.
-Note: if they have indicated the reason for travel may be for an approved reason, assessment can be made under those provisions even if there are sufficient days of general portability remaining for the planned travel.
-See Step 1 in Table 3.
+• has indicated the reason for travel may be for an approved reason, assessment can be made under those provisions even if there are enough days of general portability remaining for the planned travel.
+See Table 3 > Step 1

-If they have already been assessed as terminally ill, or satisfying the 'no future work capacity' portability provisions, no medical assessment is required, see Step 3 in Table 4.
+• has already been assessed as terminally ill, or satisfying the 'no future work capacity' portability provisions, no medical assessment is needed, go to Table 4 > Step 3

-If they are manifestly eligible for DSP, but have not previously been assessed for indefinite portability (NWC is not already coded on the RSCD screen), go to Step 4.
+• is manifestly eligible for DSP but there has not been an assessment for indefinite portability (NWC is not coded on the RSCD screen), go to Step 4

-If they (not a refugee or former resident) indicate they are terminally ill, or wish to be assessed under the 'no future work capacity' portability provisions, go to Step 3
+• indicates they are terminally ill, or want to be assessed under the 'no future work capacity' portability provisions, go to Step 3

-If they are leaving Australia for more than their available portability period (usually 4 weeks in a rolling 12 month period) for an approved reason, see Step 1 in Table 3
+• is leaving Australia for more than their available portability period (usually 4 weeks in a rolling 12 month period) for an approved reason, go to Table 3 > Step 1

-If they are going to an agreement country that covers DSP for more than their maximum portability period, the script may indicate a medical is required.
+• is going to an agreement country that covers DSP for more than their maximum portability period, the script may indicate a medical assessment is needed to continue payment under the agreement.
 Go to Step 5

-If none of the above apply, see Step 3 in Table 4
+If none of the above apply, go to Table 4 > Step 3.

 3